zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 ----------------------------------
 There are [more functions](https://github.com/zhangchiqing/bluebird-promisell#api) in the `bluebird-promisell` library that allow us to do filtering, error handling, [validation](https://github.com/zhangchiqing/bluebird-promisell/blob/master/test.js#L203), and more.
 Please check it out.

-**P.S: Function names**
+**P.S.: Function names**
 ---------------------
 I didn't forget about the function names :)

-Why do those functions in the library have so many weird names?  `pure`, `lift`, `traverse`?
+Why do the functions in the library have such weird names?  `pure`, `lift`, `traverse`?
 What do they mean?

 Well, this library is made for functional programming with Promises.
 These names are all derived from functional programming.

 In functional programming, people make *pure functions*.
 Pure functions are functions that have no side effects, meaning given the same input, they will always return the same output.

-Since async calls are all side effects, in order to make them "pure", there is a pattern called "Monad" which will "wrap" side effects that include async calls.
+Since async calls will always have side effects, in order to make them "pure", there is a pattern called a ["Monad"](https://curiosity-driven.org/monads-in-javascript) which will "wrap" side effects that include async calls.

-Promise is "Monad" as well.
+Promise is a "Monad" as well.
 To be a "Monad", it must implement a few functions.
 And those functions are called `pure`, `lift`, `traverse`, etc. That's why the library uses similar names.